adconk/r-api-on-serverless/PITCHME.md

 +++
 @title[What is Serverless?]

-## What is Serverless?
+## What is it?

-Functions-as-a-Service: Develop applications without administrating infrastructure.
+Functions-as-a-Service: Develop applications without administrating infrastructure

 +++
 @title[Why use Serverless?]

-## Why use Serverless?
+## Why use it?

-More time on core product.
-Less time on servers and runtimes.
+More time on core product, less time on servers and runtimes

 +++
 @title[Limitations]